-At the February 15 meeting, there was a discussion on rooftop mechanical units and the elevator shaft in terms of visibility and screening, the sale price of the units, common amenity spaces, the location of garbage and delivery areas, and the possibility of converting Second Street from one-way to two-way based on resident feedback.
-The condo units were originally proposed to be age-targeted to "empty nesters" 55 years and older, however, the applicant stated that they are okay with converting them to age-restricted to avoid impacts to the schools.
+At the February 15 meeting, there was a discussion on the visibility and screening of rooftop mechanical units and elevator shaft, the sale price of the units, common amenity spaces, the location of garbage and delivery areas, and the possibility of converting Second Street from one-way to two-way based on resident feedback.
+The condo units were originally proposed to be age-targeted to "empty nesters" 55 years and older, however, the applicant stated that they are okay with converting them to age-restricted to avoid impacts to the schools based on Trustee feedback.
 There was a discussion on renting units and possible property maintenance issues, like residents storing items on balconies.
 A homeowners association will be established and the HOA bylaws would be approved by the Board as part of the future approval.